AzonInc/Doorman/README.md

 > However it is possible that some other devices using the 24V-wire are taking too much current so it's not sufficient to power Doorman anymore.\
 > A best case scenario would be that you can use the P-wire with 60mA.
 That doesn't work for everyone tho.\
 >
-> **Please power your Doorman with an external Power Supply (USB-C or Screw Terminal) if your Intercom provides less than 60mA or whenever you notice an unstable operation.**
+> **Please power your Doorman with an external Power Supply (USB-C or Screw Terminal) if your intercoms power supply provides less than 60mA or whenever you notice an unstable operation.**

 ### Steps:
 >⚠️ **DO NOT USE THE +24V P-LINE AND USB-C AT THE SAME TIME**
 #### 2-Wire Mode (with external Power Supply)
 1. Open the Intercom enclosure
-2. Connect the a-wire (24V Bus) to the a-Terminal of your Doorman
+2. Connect the a-wire (24V Bus) to one of the TCS:BUS-Terminals of your Doorman
-3. Connect the b-wire (Ground) to the b-Terminal of your Doorman
+3. Connect the b-wire (Ground) to the other TCS:BUS-Terminal of your Doorman
-4. Connect an external Power Supply via USB-C Port or P (+5V to +24V) and b (Ground) Screw Terminals of your Doorman
+4. Connect an external Power Supply via USB-C Port or P (+5V to +30V) and b (Ground) Screw Terminals of your Doorman

 #### 3-Wire Mode (with sufficient Intercom Power Supply - min.
 60mA)
 1. Open the Intercom enclosure
-2. Connect the a-wire (24V Bus) to the a-Terminal of your Doorman
+2. Connect the a-wire (24V Bus) to one of the TCS:BUS-Terminals of your Doorman
-3. Connect the b-wire (Ground) to the b-Terminal of your Doorman
+3. Connect the b-wire (Ground) to the other TCS:BUS-Terminal of your Doorman
 4. Connect the P-wire (+24V) to the P-Terminal of your Doorman

 ## 📟 Obtaining Command Codes from the Bus